mogoson/MGS.SerialPort/Assets/MGS-SerialPort/Readme.txt

     to local file.

     SerialPortController : Synchronous read and write serialport data.

+    SerialPortManager : Manage SerialPortController instance.
 --------------------------------------------------------------------------
   [Usage]
-    Find the prefab "SerialPort" in the path "MGS-SerialPort\Prefabs" and add it to your scene.
+    Find the prefab "SerialPortHUD" in the path "MGS-SerialPort\Prefabs" and add it to your scene.

     Play your scene, config the parameters of serialport in the HUD.

-    Manage the SerialPortController to control the serialport communicate.
+    Use the SerialPortManager.Instance to get the SerialPortController in your script to control SerialPort and read, write byte data.
 --------------------------------------------------------------------------
   [Config]
-    The default config file in the path "StreamingAssets\SerialPortConfig.json".
+    The config file in the path "StreamingAssets\Config\SerialPortConfig.json".

     ReadBufferSize should be try to set as a small value to reduce memory spending, example 512.